Mapmo/Uni-Operating-Systems/for_students/tasks/bash_tasks/ReadMe.md

 done

 However, after calculating the first pair, it returns always the same answer.
 Fiugre out the issue and fix the script.

+12. Print all process who have more children that their parents